VIV-T/M1_Data_Engineering/README.md

 - Display the total number of words for the selected script
 - Preview the beginning of the script (first 2000 characters)

+The goal is to show the main tropes associated with the movie when you select it.

 ---
 ## How to launch the project